 Community Lawyering Clinic

 The Community Lawyering Clinic (CLC) is the closest thing to a general legal services office among FIU Law’s clinical offerings.
 The CLC uses legal services to improve health and well-being at the individual, household, and population levels by addressing the social determinants of health – the social and economic factors that most affect where people live, learn, work, and play.
-In the CLC, you will be integrated into health care and other community settings; using legal advocacy to address common issues affecting low-income communities in the areas of family stability (child custody, divorce, domestic violence, etc.), health care access (health insurance issues, oversight of the local public safety net, disability, etc.), financial stability (consumer debt, tax issues, employment issues, public benefits, etc.), housing (foreclosure prevention, landlord/tenant issues, homeowner’s association issues, utilities access, etc.), immigration, public benefits and other areas.
+In the CLC, you will be integrated into health care and other community settings; using legal advocacy to address common issues affecting low-income communities in the areas of family stability (child custody, divorce), immigration, and social security disability.
 Students will also be asked to attend periodic inter-professional meetings as well as develop and deliver at least one community presentation/workshop.

 Lawyers and law students are uniquely positioned to be partners to health professionals and community groups, and through participation (in this clinic) directly experience how the legal profession can contribute to the overall health and wellbeing of our community.